6 Things You Need to Know About Zika Virus During Pregnancy

 5. Abstinence is the only real protection.
 The only way to be sure not to spread or be exposed to the Zika virus through sexual activities is to abstain until you are sure you do not have the virus.
 Remember, the virus can remain active in the semen longer than the blood so a blood test alone will not tell you if you or your partner have the Zika virus.

 6. Shield yourself from mosquito bites.
 If you or your partner visit an area where Zika is active, you should take steps to prevent mosquito bites and should continue to do so for three weeks after returning to the United States to prevent infecting other uninfected mosquitoes.
-Follow these tips to prevent against mosquito bites from the CDC, including: wearing long sleeves and pants, stay inside with air conditioning, use insect repellants such as DEET, and more.
+Follow these tips from the CDC to prevent mosquito bites, including: wear long sleeves and pants, stay inside with air conditioning, use insect repellants such as DEET, and more.

 Scientists are still learning about Zika virus and how it spreads.
-As they learn more, the guidelines issued by the Centers for Disease Control and Prevention and other health organizations may change or be modified.
-If you are visiting or in a relationship with someone who has visited an area where the Zika virus is active, you should speak with your doctor for the most up to date information and testing.
+As they learn more, the CDC’s and other organizations’ guidelines may change or be modified.
+If you are visiting or in a relationship with someone who has been to an area where the Zika virus is active, you should speak with your doctor for the most up to date information and testing.